 The operator network interacts with the UEs, based on the loading info of neighbor other access network, and shifts the UEs to other light loaded network (e.g. UMTS, HSPA, etc.) to mitigate the congestion of the current serving network and maintains the video service experience as much as possible.

 The operator network offloads the DASH traffic to WLAN network to avoid the congestion of 3GPP network.

+6.14.2.4 Network assisted DASH using service provider’s QoS control policy